Soro82/book-horse-riding-lesson/README.md

 ## Design

 ### Color Scheme
-* I wanted a color palette that was warm and welcoming but also energetic.
+* A color palette that was warm and welcoming but also energetic was chosen for this project.
-* I did a Google search for the top 50 website color schemes but I couldn't find any that I like for this website.
-* I tried a few combinations myself before settling on this one:

 ![Color Palette](documentation/images/PP4_color_palette.png)

-### Horse Images
-* All the images of the horses were downloaded from https://www.pexels.com
-* The images were resized and converted to .webp using https://www.resizepixel.com

 ### Typography
-* I picked the Roboto font family for my website because it's easy to read and has a warm and welcoming look.
+* The Roboto font family was chosen for my website because it's easy to read and has a warm and welcoming look.
-* I import it from [Google Fonts](https://fonts.google.com/)

 ### Wireframes
 <details>